X

 6. An interview (in person or by phone/video) may be requested.

-For students applying without a master’s degree: Students interested in the Ph.D. program that do not have a MA degree will be required to earn and in MA in one of our host disciplines (City and Regional Planning, Criminology, Public and Nonprofit Administration, or Social Work) Students without a master’s degree will be required to apply separately to the master’s degree of their choice prior to applying to the Ph.D program.
+For students applying without a master’s degree: Students interested in the Ph.D. program who do not have an MA degree will be required to earn an in MA in one of our host disciplines (City and Regional Planning, Criminology, Public and Nonprofit Administration, or Social Work) Students without a master’s degree will be required to apply separately to the master’s degree of their choice before applying to the Ph.D program.
 Students can complete a master’s and doctoral degree concurrently; however, it is advised that students wait until their second year of the master’s degree to apply to the Ph.D. program.
-To meet university requirements, all students must have at least 72 hours of post-baccalaureate course work prior to graduation with the doctoral degree.
+To meet university requirements, all students must have at least 72 hours of post-baccalaureate coursework before graduation with a doctoral degree.

 Accepting Applications now.
-Interested students are encouraged to apply prior to April 1, 2024 for full consideration.
+Interested students must submit all required application documents before April 1, 2024, for full consideration.